Turning Dine-in F&B to Delivery: How Hotels are Bringing Home the Bacon. Literally.

 The power of positive reviews isn’t a foreign concept to those in hospitality.
 But when making the transition to online delivery, it’s good to have a solid reputation behind you.
 There’s even the data to prove it with 84% trusting online reviews as much as a personal recommendation.

 Open your digital record of hotel reviews and feedback to find the most flattering ones to promote.
 If your kitchen has been repeatedly praised for their amazing burgers, make sure you tell your customers.

 It’s difficult to change your property’s focus, even temporarily.
 Re-prioritizing F&B operations more towards delivery can involve a lot of challenges.
 The best way of addressing them is through strong staff coordination.
 Staff need to be clear on their responsibilities, have a good understanding of the workflow, and stay in near-constant communication.

-Rather than relying on a combination of texts, calls and emails, unify communication on a single platform.
+Rather than relying on a combination of texts, calls and emails, unify communication on a single hotel communication platform.
 Staff will no longer have to scroll through text conversations for info or interrupt their workflow to answer calls.
 All conversations, notifications, and information can be quickly accessed in the palm of their hands.